rupadana/filament-api-service/README.md

 When generating Api Swagger Docs for an Filament Resource it is required to define a Transformer.
 Otherwise the generator does not know how your resource entity types are being handled.
 What the response format and types look like.

-therefor you should always create an Transformer, which is explained above at the section "[Transform API Resonse](#transform-api-response)".
+Therefor you should always create an Transformer, which is explained above at the section "[Transform API Resonse](#transform-api-response)".

 Then you can use the following command to generate API docs for your resources: